Cruising the Douro River

-The Douro river is beautiful tapestry or gold, red and green.
+The Douro river is a beautiful tapestry of gold, red and green.
 Gold, for the rolling sun-tinged landscapes and custard tarts, red for the rich red port and green for the rolling vineyards – most notably Vino Verde and Muscatel.
 The river stretches from the Atlantic city of Porto right to Spain’s Vega de Terron, and passengers can explore Porto, its port wineries and the sleepy downs dotted along the riverbanks of the Douro Valley – a Unesco World Heritage Site.
-Cruising Portugal’s most famous river is all about unwinding and indulging, so don’t expect the same big-hitting stops of t Rhine or Danube and instead prepare for a week of meandering through beautiful scenery and rural winemaking terrain.
+Cruising Portugal’s most famous river is all about unwinding and indulging, so don’t expect the same big-hitting stops of the Rhine or the Danube and instead prepare for a week of meandering through beautiful scenery and rural winemaking terrain.

-Why cruise Douro
+Why choose Douro river cruises

 The Douro is one of the Europe’s most popular rivers to cruise, and more and more cruise lines are setting up shop on its waters.
 Because of this, a range of cruises are available, and travellers can get more budget-friendly cruises on lines like Nicko Cruises, A-Rosa and CroisiEurope.
 For something more premium, there’s Viking, which operates two eight- and ten-day itineraries and for those who want to travel in luxury, Emerald Waterways, Uniworld, Scenic.

-Countries of the Douro River
+Douro river cruises: Countries of the Douro River

-Ports of the Douro River
+Douro river cruises: Ports of the Douro River

 Vila Nova de Gaia

-Sitting on a pretty bend of the Rio Douro, 25km from Régua is Pinhao – another charming wine stop on the Douro river.
+Sitting on a pretty bend of the Rio Douro, 25km from Régua is Pinhao – another charming wine stop on a cruise on the Douro River.
 Surrounded by sweeping hillsides and terraces of port wine and Vino Verde vineyards, the town is perfect for a day trip either as part of a river cruise or trip from Porto.
 Visiting Pinhão is all about chilling out, eating and drinking and exploring charming sights like the charming train station with its hand-painted tiles (or azulejo) depicting the grape harvest.
 Pinhao is also a fantastic base for exploring the many surrounding vineyards and enjoying tours and tastings, like nearby Quinta do Bomfim, Quinta da Foz and Quinta da Roêda.

 The Mateus Palace

 Lamego is a charming and prosperous town south of the Rio Douro, known for its beautiful baroque architecture, art and wine – notable the fragrant raposeira, a refreshing break from rich port.
 The town itself is extremely elegant and filled with chapels and churches like the striking Our Lady of Remedies standing gracefully above the town and the Sé built in the 12th century by the first king of Portugal, Afonso Henriques.
 The most popular attractions include the 18th century Episcopal palace – houses the town's museum, containing amongst the works of painter Vasco Fernandes – and the 700-step baroque staircase that winds its way up to the Igreja de Nossa Senhora dos Remédios.
+Don't miss out on Lamego on a scenic Douro river cruise.

-One of the highlights of any Douro river cruise is day trip to Salamanca from Vega de Terron, Spain’s ancient golden of picturesque galleries, plazas and arcades.
-The city’s old quarter is one of the grandest in Spain, a Unesco World Heritage Site with an illustrious past of Carthaginians, Romans and Moors, now open-air museum.
+One of the highlights of any Douro river cruise is a day trip to Salamanca from Vega de Terron, Spain’s ancient golden picturesque galleries, plazas and arcades.
+The city’s old quarter is one of the grandest in Spain, a Unesco World Heritage Site with an illustrious past of Carthaginians, Romans and Moors, now an open-air museum.
 Wander its sand-tinged streets to see the Casa de las Conchas – a structure decorated with more than 300 shells, and the Plaza Mayor – leading to the 800-year old University of Salamanca with its baroque buildings.
-For a taste of Spain, head to the Mercado Central for meats, cheeses, olives, chorizo, breads and tapas.
+For a taste of Spain, head to Mercado Central for meats, cheeses, olives, chorizo, breads and tapas.

-Best things to do on the Douro
+Douro river cruises: Best things to do on the Douro River

 It goes without saying, but make sure you get your full share of port in the Douro Valley.
-Visit big boys like Taylor’s, Graham's and Sandeman but also uncover smaller wineries and port houses at each river stop.
+Visit big boys like Taylor’s, Graham's and Sandeman but also uncover smaller wineries and port houses at each Douro river cruise stop.

 Eat, eat and eat again